architect/arcdown/readme.md

 ### User-provided plugins

-It is possible to pass additional `markdown-it` plugins to `arcdown`'s renderer.
-Provided plugins will be applied after the default plugins provided by `arcdown`.
+It is possible to pass additional `markdown-it` plugins to `arcdown`'s renderer by populating `RendererOptions.plugins`.
+Provided plugins will be applied after the default plugins bundled with `arcdown`.

 <table>
 <tr>